Skip to main content

 CoC Board and Committee meetings comply with the Brown Act in California.
 Regular meeting agendas are posted at least 72 hours in advance of the scheduled meeting, while special meeting agendas are posted at least 24 hours before the meeting.

 The Orange County CoC email distribution list provides information regarding funding opportunities and other information connected to the homeless service system.
-To sign up for the Orange County CoC email distribution list, can be found HERE
+To sign up for the Orange County CoC email distribution list, can be found HERE.

 CoC Board and CoC Committee meetings are open to the public, providing many opportunities to contribute and stay involved in shaping solutions to address homelessness in Orange County.
 To stay connected, visit the Orange County CoC webpage to review upcoming CoC Board and Committee meeting schedules.
 Additionally, you may sign up for the CoC mailing distribution list at CoC email distribution.